 Daughter Catherine (or "Kathryn") Rose (1915- ? ) was born in 1915.
 She married Norman Snyder ( ? - ? ).
 They lived in Cumberland, Allegany County, MD, circa 1956 and in 1986 in Norwalk, CA.

-Son Albert "Glenn" ("Mutt") Rose (1918-1996) was born in 1918.
-He married Maola Brandt (1920-2014), daughter of Grant M. and Nannie (Knupp) Brant.
-Their nuptials took place on July 13, 1941, in Cumberland, Allegany County, MD.
-They lived in Paddytown and attended one of our family reunions in the mid-1990s.
-Their children were Glenda Burkett, Earle Eugene Rose, Eric Todd Rose, Glenn "Sonny" Rose, Jay Rose, Nancy I. Noonan, Scott Rose and Wilma Jean Boyd.
-Mutt passed away in 1996.
+Son Albert "Glenn" ("Mutt") Rose (1918-1996) was born in 1918 in Paddytown, Somerset County.
+On July 13, 1941, he married Maola Brandt (1920-2014), daughter of Grant M. and Nannie (Knupp) Brant.
+Their nuptials took place in Cumberland, Allegany County, MD.
+The couple's marriage endured for a remarkable 55 years until cleaved apart by death.
+Their children were Glenda Burkett, Earle Eugene Rose, Eric Todd Rose, Glenn "Sonny" Rose, Jay Rose, Nancy I. Noonan, Rev. Scott Rose and Wilma Jean Boyd.
+Glenn was employed for 45 years through the Carpenters Union Local 2274 of Pittsburgh.
+They resided for years in Paddytown and belonged to the Confluence Church of the Nazarene.
+Glenn and Maola attended one of our family reunions in the mid-1990s.
+Glenn passed away at home at the age of 79 on Oct.
+15, 1996.
+Rev. Thomas Charles officiated the funeral service, with interment of the remains in Jersey Baptist Church Cemetery near Ursina.
+An obituary was published in the Somerset Daily American.
 Maola survived him by 18 years.
 She died at the Meadow View Nursing Center in Berlin on March 25, 2014, age 93.

 Son Harvey "James" Rose (1919-1986) was born on Aug.
-7, 1919.
+7, 1919 in rural Confluence, Somerset County.
 As a boy of 12, he assisted his father and grandfather Levi Rose at a lumber camp in Humbert.
 James married Frances E. Tishue (1925-1991).
 Their six children were Roger Rose, Carol Coddington, James Rose, Mark Rose, Jill Sines and Jack Rose.
 Circa 1951, they resided in Farmington, Fayette County.
-The Somerset Daily American once noted that he was a member of the Ohiopyle Grange, Old Time Fiddlers and Carpenter's Local 2274 of Pittsburgh.
+The Somerset Daily American once noted that James was a member of the Ohiopyle Grange, Old Time Fiddlers and Carpenter's Local 2274 of Pittsburgh.
 James passed away on Jan.
-31, 1986, at the age of 67, with interment in Jersey Cemetery.
+31, 1986, at the age of 67, with interment in Jersey Baptist Church Cemetery near Ursina.
 Frances outlived him by five years.
 She died on Oct.
 3, 1991, at age 66.

 Daughter Ethel Laverne "Betty" Rose (1921-2019) was born on Sept.
 10, 1921 in Upper Turkeyfoot.
 She married Harold Alexander Pletcher (1920-1981), son of Ross and Bertha (Ansell) Pletcher.
 During World War II, Harold served in the U.S. Army.
 They made their home in Rockwood in 1951 and later in Scullton, Somerset County.
 They produced six children -- Jerry R. Pletcher, Myrna Lane, Deborah Lynn King, Eugene Pletcher, Craig Pletcher and Gary Lee Pletcher.
 The Pletchers were members of the Wesley Chapel United Methodist Church.
 Harold was a construction laborer and a member of the Carpenters Local Union 224 of Pittsburgh.
 Harold passed away on Nov.
 22, 1981, with burial in Wesley Chapel Cemetery.
 Rev. John W. Hedge officiated at the funeral, with an obituary printed in the Meyersdale Republic.
 Betty survived her husband by 37 years and remained in Scullton until later in life, when she moved into The Patriot in Somerset.
 She belonged to the Mountaineers Square Dance Club, the Water Aerobics Class at Linda’s Dance Studio in Somerset and the Ursina American Legion Post 946, where where she volunteered as a cook.
 Said a newspaper, Betty " was an avid gardener who was proud of the fact that her maiden name was Rose, a favorite flower of hers."
 She passed away at the age of 97 on Jan.
 4, 2019.
 An obituary noted that her survivors included 13 grandchildren, 19 great-grandchildren and seven great-great grandchildren.
 Burial was at Wesley Chapel Church Cemetery, with Rev. Denton Lester officiating.